-- Constantly being questioned on your dietary choices
+I Constantly get questioned on my dietary choices

 This is border line offensive to me when people get excited that a menu with no other vegetarian options has at least 1 salad on it I can eat.
 Don’t get me wrong, I love a good salad, but not all the time.
 Instead of inserting your opinion on how lucky I am for having a single option as you have a whole menu of choices, let me decide whether it is a good option and even ask if I would like to look elsewhere to eat.

-- Having to ask a million questions when you are at a restaurant
+I have to ask a million questions when I’m at a restaurant

 When lobster or crab is served at a meal (shell on) I can’t help but shudder.
 There is nothing I hate more than having to spend my dinner dodging flying bits of crab.

-- Going to a food festival and leaving hungry
+I go to a food festival and leave hungry